-The Ground Station interface consists of two major components including the Backend and Frontend.
-The Backend provides a server that the quadcopter, VRPN system, and user interfaces connect to via sockets for communication.
-This allows the obtaining of position information from the VRPN system and the sending of custom packets to the quadcopters.
-The frontend provides methods that do the interfacing with the Backend for both the CLI and GUI.
+The ground station interface consists of two major components including the Backend and Frontend.
+The Backend provides a server that the VRPN system and user interfaces connect to via sockets for communication.
+This allows the obtaining of position information from the VRPN system as well as accepting commands from the frontend.
+Additionally, the backend connects to the quadcopter also via a socket.
+The frontend provides methods that handle the interfacing with the Backend for both the CLI and GUI.